dougeby/IntuneDocs/intune/planning-guide-design.md

 ### Public key infrastructure (PKI)
 Public key infrastructure supplies certificates to devices or users to securely authenticate to a service.
 Intune supports a Microsoft PKI infrastructure.
 Device and user certificates can be issued to a mobile device to satisfy certificate-based authentication requirements.
 Before you use certificates, you need to determine if you need them, if the network infrastructure can support certificate-based authentication, and if certificates are currently used in the existing environment.

-If you're planning to use certificates with VPN, Wi-Fi, or e-mail profiles with Intune, you need to make sure you have a supported [PKI infrastructure in place](certificates-configure.md), ready to create and deploy certificate profiles.
+If you're planning to use certificates with VPN, Wi-Fi, or e-mail profiles with Intune, make sure you have a supported [PKI infrastructure in place](certificates-configure.md), ready to create and deploy certificate profiles.

 In addition, if SCEP certificates will be issued, you need to determine which server will host the Network Device Enrollment Service (NDES) feature, and how the communication will happen.